tanmay7221-hub/sales_data_analysis/README.md

 ## 🚀 Outcome
 Extracted insights from raw data and visualized trends to support decision-making.

 ## 🔍 Key Insights
 - Laptop generated the highest sales
 - Sales increased over the months
 - North and West regions performed well

+## 🚀 Future Improvements
+- Add more data for deeper analysis
+- Build interactive dashboard using Power BI or Streamlit